Encryption is a must when dealing with sensitive data or passwords. In a previous blog post we've looked at encrypting using

 pip install passlib

 You may get some warnings about missing libraries.
-These would be used for other encryption algorithms.
+These would be used for other encryption and hashing algorithms.
 If you want to use something other than PBKDF2, please look at the optional libraries section in the Passlib documentation for information on which one(s) you need.

 We can skip using a

 CryptContext allows us to more explicitly define configuration parameters, and makes things more readable.
-Also, it allows us to support multiple encryption algorithms at once should that be a requirement for our system.
+Also, it allows us to support multiple algorithms at once should that be a requirement for our system.

 Creating the context with PBKDF2 is done like as below.
 Place the following code in a new file (e.g.